ThisIsTyDell/spring-batch-demo/README.md

 Link to main: https://github.com/ThisIsTyDell/spring-batch-demo/tree/master/src/main/java/hello

 1. The application imports 1000 records from a CSV file containing user information of First Name and Last Name.
+Batch config is set to process 10 records per.
 2. During processing of each record it will be transformed into Uppercase.
 3. LoggerFactory will log each conversion.
 4. After processing each record will be written to the DB.